oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 ## Task 5: Add the account selector and wire it up to the Account microservice

 For the account selector field, you need to get a list of accounts by calling the accounts API you created in an earlier lab.
 You will need to extract some data and format it for display.
 You will need to add the `intl` library for currency formatting.

 1. Create a currency formatter

    Add the `intl` library with this command:

-    ```
+    ```shell
     $ <copy>dart pub add intl</copy>
     ```

    In the `cloudcash.dart` file, add a new import and create a currency formatter:

     ```dart